Welcome to Poppyland Publishing - East Anglian Specialists

 completes Robert Malster's comprehensive study of Norfolk's maritime history.
 In the first volume, we travelled from Wisbech to Kings Lynn and then round the coast to Caister on Sea.
 This latest title concentrates on Great Yarmouth, from the first establishment of a herring market on the gradually forming sandbank, through to the gas, oil and wind farm businesses it hosts today.
 On the journey through the centuries, we see the town's part in England's medieval fleets, the Royal Navy's North Sea Squadron operating from the port, the great days of the drifter fleets and the time of the trawlers fleets of Gorleston - and many more aspects of this part of Norfolk's maritime heritage.

 To order your copy, click on Maritime Norfolk Part Two and then on the shopping basket logo.
+Click to hear direct from author Robert Malster as he introduces this title and goes to some of the sites mentioned in the book.

 Nine Norfolk Women - Succeeding in a 19th century man's world